 Operating activities.
-Net cash used in operating activities was \$9.1 million and \$12.8 million for the six months ended June 30, 2020 and 2019, respectively, and was primarily due to our net loss and changes in our working capital, partially offset by non-cash charges including stock-based compensation.
+Net cash used in operating activities was \$9.0 million and \$9.1 million for the six months ended June 30, 2021 and 2020, respectively, and was primarily due to our net loss and changes in our working capital, partially offset by non-cash charges including stock-based compensation.

 Investing activities.
-Net cash provided by investing activities was \$0 for the six months ended June 30, 2020.
-Net cash provided by investing activities was \$14.0 million for the six months ended June 30, 2019 and was due to maturities of short-term investments partially offset by purchases of these investments.
+Net cash provided by investing activities was \$4.0 million for the six months ended June 30, 2021 and was due to maturities of short-term investments.

 Financing activities.
-Net cash provided by financing activities was \$7.2 million for the six months ended June 30, 2020 and primarily resulted from the sale of \$8.1 million in common stock through our ATM facility with JonesTrading and 2019 Purchase Agreement with Aspire Capital, offset by \$0.9 million in net repayments on borrowings under our SVB loan agreement.
-Net cash provided by financing activities was \$4,000 during the six months ended June 30, 2019.
+Net cash used in financing activities was \$1.5 million for the six months ended June 30, 2021 and primarily resulted from \$1.4 million in repayments on borrowings under our SVB loan agreement.
+Net cash provided by financing activities was \$7.2 million during the six months ended June 30, 2020 and primarily resulted from the sale of \$8.1 million in common stock through our ATM facility with JonesTrading and 2019 Purchase Agreement with Aspire Capital, offset by \$0.9 million in net repayments on borrowings under our SVB loan agreement.